Samia Suluhu Hassan: Presidential administration

 Suluhu adopted a more internationalist approach rather than the isolationism of her predecessor, and she has sought to entice both investors and tourists.
 In 2022, she attended the Expo 2020 to promote Tanzanian products and opportunities which led her to sign a business partnership deal with Dubai.
 Suluhu took a neutral stance on the Russian invasion of Ukraine, saying that they should negotiate peace and that "we don't know why they are fighting".

 In 2022, Suluhu was named among the top 100 most influential people in the world by American magazine Time.
 By 2024, she began appealing to the supporters of her predecessor by appointing Magufuli loyalists like Doto Biteko and Paul Makonda to government positions.

+On 20 September 2023, Suluhu joined the Advisory Board of the Global Center on Adaptation following the Africa Climate Summit in Nairobi, Kenya.

 Style of governance

 Writers for France 24, The New York Times, and New Internationalist have all described Suluhu as "soft-spoken".
 Suluhu herself has referenced her quiet demeanour.
 Al-Jazeera correspondent Catherine Wambua-Soi described a collaborative nature in Suluhu's approach to government, saying that she consults her advisors instead of making unilateral decisions.
 BBC News cited a comparison to Magufili's predecessor, Jakaya Kikwete, who similarly engaged in diplomacy with the opposition instead of repression.
 Suluhu is sometimes known as Mama Samia, a name meant to indicate reverence.
 Suluhu has emphasised her femininity as part of her presidency, describing it as a factor in her attempts to create a culture of political unity.